SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 "Respect the standard key when sorting.
 SORT it1.
 ```
-Plus: Assume there are only elementary numeric components in an internal table with a structured line type.
-Then, the sorting has no effect because the primary table key is considered empty.
+Plus: Suppose there are only elementary numeric components in an internal table with a structured line type.
+In this case, sorting has no effect because the primary table key is considered empty.
 This is certainly also true for tables declared with `EMPTY KEY`.

 *Sorting by explicitly specifying components*

-The sorting can be carried out using arbitrary components of the internal table.
-The specification of the sort order is also possible
+You can sort by any component of the internal table.
+It is also possible to specify the sort order
 (even component-wise).
-The explicit specification of components to sort by has the advantage that your code is easier to understand and you can prevent unexpected results when inadvertently using `SORT` without the `BY` addition in case of empty and standard table
+Explicitly specifying the components has the advantage that your code is easier to understand and you can avoid unexpected results if you accidentally use `SORT` without the `BY` addition on empty and standard table keys.
-keys.

 ``` abap
 DATA it3 TYPE TABLE OF struc WITH NON-UNIQUE KEY a.